 Holidays in term time are not allowed.
-Please see one of the Executive Headteachers if you have an exceptional reason as to why your child might need leave from school.
+Please see your Head of School if you have an exceptional reason as to why your child might need leave from school.

 AUTHORISED AND UNAUTHORISED ABSENCE

 An authorised absence is recorded when the school has been informed by telephone, letter or verbal message about the reason for a child's absence.